Quick CV Dropoff

 One of the most common online branding mistakes is to use your favourite photo of you on holiday or a night out.
-Instead you need a headshot of yourself professionally dressed and smiling in front of a plain white or coloured background.
-If you can’t afford to a photographer, ask a friend to take one instead.
+Instead, you need a headshot of yourself professionally dressed and smiling in front of a plain white or coloured background.
+If you can’t afford a photographer, ask a friend to take one instead.

 To improve the chances of your professional online profile being seen, it’s important to connect with as many other relevant professionals as possible.
 The more connections you have in LinkedIn, for example, the higher your profile is going to appear in searches for people with your job title or skills.